With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Learn MoreTennova Lafollette Medical Center Senior Behavioral Health is a mental health treatment center in La Follette, TN, located at 923 East Central Avenue, 37766 zip code area.
+Learn MoreTennova Lafollette Medical Center Senior Behavioral Health is a mental health treatment clinic in La Follette, Tennessee, located at 923 East Central Avenue, in the 37766 zip code.
 Tennova Lafollette Medical Center Senior Behavioral Health provides hospital inpatient treatment.
-Tennova Lafollette Medical Center Senior Behavioral Health offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older.
-Additional services at Tennova Lafollette Medical Center Senior Behavioral Health consist of integrated primary care services, mentoring/peer support/consumer-run services and family psychoeducation.
+Tennova Lafollette Medical Center Senior Behavioral Health provides integrated dual diagnosis disorder treatment, group therapy and activity therapy to seniors 65 or older.
+Additional services provided by Tennova Lafollette Medical Center Senior Behavioral Health consist of integrated primary care services, legal advocacy and psychosocial rehabilitation services.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.